holtgrewe/tracdox/trac-sphinx/source/Tutorial/AnnotationStore.rst

 Each row of the table corresponds to an element in the string.
 The position of each element in the string implicitly represents the Id of such element in the table.
 All such strings are members of the class :dox:`FragmentStore`, are always present and empty if unused.
-For example, the member :dox:`FragmentStore#contigStore contigStore` is a string of elements, each one containing among others a contig sequence.
+For example, the member :dox:`FragmentStore::contigStore contigStore` is a string of elements, each one containing among others a contig sequence.

 For detailed information about the :dox:`FragmentStore` read the :ref:`tutorial-fragment-store` Tutorial.

-Accordingly, the :dox:`FragmentStore#annotationStore annotationStore` is a :dox:`String`, where each element represents one annotation.
+Accordingly, the :dox:`FragmentStore::annotationStore annotationStore` is a :dox:`String`, where each element represents one annotation.
 Each element holds the necessary information, e.g. beginPos, endPos, parentId etc., as data members.

 ..
-Like many other stores, the :dox:`FragmentStore#annotationStore annotationStore` has an associated name store, namely the :dox:`FragmentStore#annotationNameStore annotationNameStore`, to store its element names.
+Like many other stores, the :dox:`FragmentStore::annotationStore annotationStore` has an associated name store, namely the :dox:`FragmentStore::annotationNameStore annotationNameStore`, to store its element names.
    The name store is a  StringSet that stores the element name at the position of its id.

 AnnotationStore
 ~~~~~~~~~~~~~~~

-In this section you will learn how to work with the :dox:`FragmentStore#annotationStore annotationStore` itself.
+In this section you will learn how to work with the :dox:`FragmentStore::annotationStore annotationStore` itself.

 Annotations are represented hierarchically by a tree having at least a root node.